AdobeDocs/journey-optimizer.fr-FR/help/using/deliverability.md

 <!--* **Subject**: Avoid excessive capitalization and punctuation, and words that are frequently used by spammers ("Win", "Free", etc.).
 * **Personalize your email**: Personalizing the email increases the chances of your message being opened.
 * **Images and text**: Respect a decent text/image ratio (for example 60% text and 40% images).-->
-* **Lien de désinscription et page d’entrée** : le lien de désinscription est essentiel.
-Il doit être visible et valide et le formulaire doit fonctionner.
+* **Lien de désinscription et landing page** : le lien de désinscription est essentiel.
+Il doit être visible et valide, et le formulaire doit fonctionner.

 <!--**Use tools** offered by Journey Optimizer to optimize the content of your email (delivery analysis, anti-spam analysis).-->